Professor108/SelfAssessment/Skills/JavaScript.md

 ## Programming fundamental concepts

 - Language
-  - Object: 🖐️ used
+  - Object: 🙋 explained
   - this: 🖐️ used
-  - arrow function: 🖐️ used
+  - arrow function: 🙋 explained
-  - async function: 🖐️ used
+  - async function: 🙋 explained
   - call: 🖐️ used
   - bind: 🖐️ used
   - apply: 🖐️ used
   - instanceof: 🖐️ used
   - ...spread: 🎓 known
   - ...rest: 🎓 known
-  - typeof: 🖐️ used
+  - typeof: 🙋 explained
   - destructuring: 🎓 known
   - generator: 🎓 known
   - iterator: 🖐️ used